Procrat/eva-web/README.md

 ## Build your own Eva web UI

 This project is made up of two parts:
-- a small wrapper in Rust around the [eva](https://github.com/Procrat/eva) crate that interfaces with non-Rust languages using JSON messages, and
+- a small wrapper in Rust around the [eva](https://github.com/Procrat/eva) crate that interfaces with non-Rust languages using JSON messages.
+The root of this part is in `backend`.
 - a [Vue.js](https://vuejs.org/) front-end that interacts with an [asm.js](http://asmjs.org/) build of the Rust wrapper.
-The root of this part is in the `/docs` folder.

 If you haven't built a Rust project before, install [rustup](https://www.rustup.rs), and run `rustup install nightly` to install the